KrisYu/signed-heat-3d/README.md

 # Performance

+** Consider the `multigrid` branch of this repo for multigrid acceleration, which provides 5-10x speedup. **

 There is no acceleration is applied in this program, even though there are several obvious areas of performance improvement:

 * In 3D domains, Step 1 of the Signed Heat Method (vector diffusion) can be done by convolution; the integral is evaluted simply by direct summation, even though this summation is trivially parallelizable.